-The overall number of international and national VOs registered in the Operations Portal at the end of March 2012 amounts to 226 (3.20% from March 2011), including 20883 registered users (14.30% increase from March 2011).
+The overall number of international and national VOs registered in the Operations Portal at the end of March 2012 amounts to 226 (3.20% from March 2011), including 20,883 registered users (14.30% increase from March 2011).

 Overall resource utilization has been satisfactorily progressing confirming the trends of PY1.
 The yearly increase of the total number of jobs executed in the infrastructure in the period May 2011-April 2012 amounts to +46.42% of the yearly job workload done from May 2010 to April 2011.
 The PY2 overall quantity of EGI computing resources used amounts to 10.5 Billion HEP-SPEC06 Hours.
 The PY2 workload was generated by 492.5 Million jobs (1.35 Million Job/day on average).
 The High-Energy Physics discipline (contributing 39.25% of the user community) is still expanding in resource utilization, and the used normalized CPU wall time increased from 91.13% (April 2011) to 93.60% (April 2012) of the overall amount of EGI resources used.
 In particular, the used normalized CPU wall time yearly increased by +48.82%, while the job rate yearly increased by +57.06%.
-Astronomy Astrophysics and Astro-particle Physics are the second community in terms of used normalized CPU wall clock time, which now amounts to 2.25% of the overall EGI used CPU wall clock time, showing a +117.79% yearly increase from April 2011.
+Astronomy Astrophysics and Astro-particle Physics is the second community in terms of used normalized CPU wall clock time, which now amounts to 2.25% of the overall EGI used CPU wall clock time, showing a +117.79% yearly increase from April 2011.
 Life Sciences are the third community for usage (1.30% of the overall EGI used normalized CPU time).

 Objective 4 (O4): Interfaces that expand access to new user communities including new potential heavy users of the infrastructure from the ESFRI projects.